ValentineLefebvre/VL-new-Python-project-text-RPG/README.md

 # VL-new-Python-project-text-RPG

-# EN: Notables differences in this new version :
+# EN: Notables differences in this new version:
 Improved version of the first RPG (also available on this GitHub)

   - Technical differences: